Working to make government more effective

 People hold up the Infected Blood Inquiry report outside Central Hall in Westminster, London, after it's publication.

 Not all witnesses have Core Participant status.
-The inquiry will hear witness testimony from those with a variety of different experiences of the pandemic, including politicians, scientific experts, and victims’ groups.
+The inquiry has heard witness testimony from those with a variety of different experiences of the pandemic, including politicians, scientific experts, and victims’ groups.
 The inquiry has heard from former prime ministers David Cameron and Boris Johnson as well as former chancellor George Osborne and former secretary of state for health Matt Hancock.
+The inquiry also held roundtables for Module 10 as well as public hearings.
+52 https://covid19.public-inquiry.uk/modules/impact-on-society-module-10/

 What is the timetable for the inquiry?

-The inquiry formally commenced on 28 June 2022, with the publication of its terms of reference 47 https://covid19.public-inquiry.uk/documents/terms-of-reference/ .
-A key aim of the inquiry, published in its terms of reference, is to “produce its reports… and any recommendations in a timely manner.”
+The inquiry formally commenced on 28 June 2022, with the publication of its terms of reference.
+53 https://covid19.public-inquiry.uk/documents/terms-of-reference/ A key aim of the inquiry, published in its terms of reference, is to “produce its reports… and any recommendations in a timely manner.”
+However, the terms of reference of the inquiry are broad which means the inquiry has a lot of ground to cover across all 10 Modules.

 Will the inquiry cover the whole of the UK?

 The Scottish government has established its own Covid inquiry to “investigate aspects of the devolved strategic response to the pandemic.”
-The inquiry was officially established in February 2022 and is still ongoing 49 https://www.covid19inquiry.scot/ .
-Under the terms of the Inquiries Act 2005, the Scottish Covid-19 Inquiry may not “determine any fact or make any recommendation that is not wholly or primarily concerned with a Scottish matter.”
-50 https://www.legislation.gov.uk/ukpga/2005/12/section/28
+The inquiry was officially established in February 2022 and is still ongoing.
+56 https://www.covid19inquiry.scot/ Under the terms of the Inquiries Act 2005, the Scottish Covid-19 Inquiry may not “determine any fact or make any recommendation that is not wholly or primarily concerned with a Scottish matter.”
+57 https://www.legislation.gov.uk/ukpga/2005/12/section/28

 What challenges has the inquiry faced?